cobelu/cobelu.github.io/_posts/2021-08-13_AircraftDesignThoughts02.md

 The culmination of these choices results in *very* poor roll control at high angles of attack, which is exactly what builders are noting.
 [Well, there's your problem](https://knowyourmeme.com/memes/well-theres-your-problem)!

-### The Ailerons are Big Enough

-My Thatcher will be built with stock ailerons.
-There was discussion about constant-chord ailerons.
-I have some concerns about this.
-I'm not quite sure that this is appropriate, given the teeny-weeny hinges attaching the ailerons to the rear spar.
-I'm also not quite sure about this because of the aileron's torsional stiffness is already a bit lacking.
-I'm not quite sure about the torques on the rodends either since the rodends used are the inexpensive type, whcih are nowhere near the strength of the aviation-grade models.
-Truthfully, I am too lazy to crunch the numbers, so I'd rather not worry about it by keeping it stock.

 ## 1 + 1 = 3

 I'm not finished with my Thatcher.